XanaduAI/MrMustard/mrmustard/README.md

 a concrete backend according to `BackendInterface` (implemented in [`backends/__init__.py`](https://github.com/XanaduAI/MrMustard/blob/abstract_backend/mrmustard/backends/__init__.py)).

-To refactor backends, functionality can build on methods in the same backend.
-If all of the methods are in the same backend, then it can be moved in the `BackendInterface`.
+To refactor backends, build functionality using methods in the same backend, then it can be moved in the `BackendInterface`.

 New plugins can be created if necessary.

 ### +1 typing
-The typing namespace contains the types specific to Mr Mustard to use when type-annotating.
+The typing namespace contains the types specific to Mr Mustard to use when type-annotating, as well as common types from the python typing module.